mcnicki2002/PlanetCrafterMods/README.md

 ### Config:
 - allowAnyValue:
   - Allows to paste-select any group (in e.g. T3 Ore Extractor), even if it isn't produced at that location
   - Allows to paste-/text-demand any group, including Cocoa Seed or Ore Crushers.
-Be carefull with this setting
+Be careful with this setting
   - Allows priorities below lowest (-3) and above 5
 - enableNotification: Receive notifications for copy and paste operations or invalid text inputs